Endoscopy: Risks

 The main risks are infection, over-sedation, perforation, or a tear of the stomach or esophagus lining and bleeding.
 Although perforation generally requires surgery, certain cases may be treated with antibiotics and intravenous fluids.
 Bleeding may occur at the site of a biopsy or polyp removal.
 Such typically minor bleeding may simply stop on its own or be controlled by cauterisation.
-Seldom does surgery become necessary.
+Surgery may become necessary.
 Perforation and bleeding are rare during gastroscopy.
 Other minor risks include drug reactions and complications related to other diseases the patient may have.
 Consequently, patients should inform their doctor of all allergic tendencies and medical problems.
 Occasionally, the site of the sedative injection may become inflamed and tender for a short time.
-This is usually not serious and warm compresses for a few days are usually helpful.
-While any of these complications may possibly occur, each of them occurs quite infrequently.
-A doctor can further discuss risks with the patient with regard to the particular need for gastroscopy.
+This is usually not serious, and warm compresses for a few days are usually helpful.
+While any of these complications may occur, each of them occurs infrequently.
+A doctor can discuss risks with the patient about the particular need for gastroscopy.

 After the endoscopy

-After the procedure, the patient will be observed and monitored by a qualified individual in the endoscopy room, or a recovery area, until a significant portion of the medication has worn off.
-Occasionally the patient is left with a mild sore throat, which may respond to saline gargles, or chamomile tea.
+After the procedure, the patient will be observed and monitored by a qualified individual in the endoscopy room or a recovery area until a significant portion of the medication has worn off.
+Occasionally, the patient is left with a mild sore throat, which may respond to saline gargles or chamomile tea.
 It may last for weeks or not happen at all.
 The patient may have a feeling of distention from the insufflated air that was used during the procedure.
 Both problems are mild and fleeting.
 When fully recovered, the patient will be instructed when to resume their usual diet (probably within a few hours) and will be allowed to be taken home.
 Where sedation has been used, most facilities mandate that the patient be taken home by another person and that they not drive or handle machinery for the remainder of the day.
-Patients who have had an endoscopy without sedation are able to leave unassisted.
+Patients who have had an endoscopy without sedation can leave unassisted.